Gosiame Thamara Sithole: Age, Husband, Children, National Baby Shower, Career -Pindula, Local Knowledge

 Age

-When she gave birth to the decuplets, Gosiame Thamara Sithole was 37.[1]
+When she allegedly gave birth to the decuplets, Gosiame Thamara Sithole was 37.[1]

 Husband